sphinx-labs/sphinx/README.md

 - **Secure `CREATE3` Deployments**: You can use your multisig as your permissioned `CREATE3` deployer instead of relying on a single private key to get consistent contract addresses across networks.

 * **Compatible with Forge Scripts**: You can integrate Sphinx with minimal changes to your existing Forge scripts.
+All you need to do is add a modifier to your `run()` function.

 ## Request access